 The advice in the guidance is best practice for voluntary groups across the UK and can be used establish the basic principles of safeguarding and to help you put a policy in place.

 Groups in Scotland should note that there are different laws and provisions for checking criminal records history and identifying whether people are suitable to work with children and young people.
 As such the DBS checks mentioned above are not relevant to groups in Scotland.
 You can find out more about disclosures in Scotland here.

-Top 5 take-aways
+Top 5 takeaways

 We hope you find this Making Music resource useful.
 If you have any comments or suggestions about the guidance please contact us.
-Whilst every effort is made to ensure that the content of this guidance is accurate and up to date, Making Music do not warrant, nor accept any liability or responsibility for the completeness or accuracy of the content, or for any loss which may arise from reliance on the information contained in it.
+Whilst every effort is made to ensure that the content of this guidance is accurate and up to date, Making Music does not warrant, nor accept any liability or responsibility for the completeness or accuracy of the content, or for any loss which may arise from reliance on the information contained in it.